Forms

 dependent field2.png

 • Changing the field size, changes the size of the information entered.
-Make larger or smaller to fit the form’s provided space.
+Adjust the size to fit the provided form spaces.

 • The signature was dependent on completing another field and appeared only after the customer filled it that other field.